 - 28 oz tomato sauce or crushed tomatoes divided

 - 2 cups beef, chicken or vegetable broth low sodium

 - 1/4 tsp ground black pepper

-- 1/4 cup parsley, finely chopped (for garnish)
+- 2 tbsp fresh dill or parsley finely chopped (for garnish)

-- To remaining can of crushed tomatoes, add remaining garlic, 1 tsp of brown sugar, 1/8 tsp salt and 1/8 tsp ground black pepper and mix together.
-Pour over the layered casserole, spreading evenly with spatula.
-Cover tightly with foil and bake for 90 minutes.
-Remove from the oven, let rest for 10 minutes and cut with a knife into 8 pieces.
-Serve warm (I like hot) with a dollop of non-fat Greek yogurt and a slice of rye bread.
+- Remove from the oven, let rest for 5 minutes and cut with a knife into 8 pieces.
+Serve warm (I like hot) with a dollop of yogurt (if you wish) and a slice of rye bread.
 The casserole tastes even better the next day and makes great leftovers and work lunch.